-Non-signatory Myanmar has expressed interest in the convention, but has not taken any steps to join it.
+Non-signatory Myanmar has expressed interest in the Convention on Cluster Munitions, but has not taken any steps to join it.
 Myanmar last participated in a meeting of the convention in 2013.
-It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2020.
+It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2021.

 The Republic of the Union of Myanmar has not acceded to the Convention on Cluster Munitions.

 Myanmar has expressed interest in the convention, but has not taken any steps to accede to it.
-Previously, in November 2019, Myanmar reiterated that it cannot join the convention until there is a nationwide peace agreement with non-state armed groups.
-According to Myanmar, the convention aims to “prevent the indiscriminate use” of cluster munitions that can lead to “vulnerability and serious humanitarian impact.”
+Previously, in November 2019, Myanmar reiterated that it cannot join the convention until there is a nationwide peace agreement with non-state armed groups (NSAGs).
+According to Myanmar, the convention aims to “prevent the indiscriminate use” of cluster munitions, which can lead to “vulnerability and serious humanitarian impact.”

 Myanmar participated in a regional meeting of the Oslo Process that created the Convention on Cluster Munitions in Vientiane, Lao PDR in October 2008.
 It also attended a regional conference on the convention held in Bali, Indonesia in November 2009.

-In December 2020, Myanmar abstained from voting on a key UN General Assembly (UNGA) resolution that urged states outside the Convention on Cluster Munitions to “join as soon as possible.”
+In December 2021, Myanmar abstained from voting on a key United Nations General Assembly (UNGA) resolution that urged states outside the Convention on Cluster Munitions to “join as soon as possible.”
 Myanmar has abstained from voting on the annual UNGA resolution promoting the convention since it was first introduced in 2015.

-Myanmar is not a party to the Mine Ban Treaty nor the Convention on Conventional Weapons (CCW).
+Myanmar is not a party to the Mine Ban Treaty or the Convention on Conventional Weapons (CCW).